MarginaliaSearch/www.marginalia.nu/content/log/A_105_duckdb_parquet.md

 'Range: bytes=nn-mm',  and then the server should respond a HTTP 206 and only send those octets.
 Only major caveat in implementing this is that the range is inclusive.

-When that is done, you can just query the URL in DuckDB:
+With that in place, it's possible to query the URL in DuckDB as though it was a database table:

 ```
 select count(*) from 'http://remote-server/foo'